-The Zwiebelkirchweih (“Zwiebelkerwe”, or in English onion tart festival) takes place every year on the 24th of August in the Semmelstraße in Würzburg
+The Zwiebelkirchweih (“Zwiebelkerwe”, or in English “Onion Tart Parish Fair”) takes place every year on the 24th of August in the Semmelstraße in Würzburg

 Hundreds of pilgrims are received in the early afternoon by their relatives and friends.
 It is custom to hand over small bouquets – “Wallsträußli” – to pilgrims as they pass through Semmelstrasse.
 The pilgrimage ends with a sacramental final blessing in Würzburg Neumünster Church.

 The pilgrimage takes place every year in the third week of August.
 On August 19th (Sebaldstag) the participants gather in the Neumünster church in Würzburg, the church where the three Franconian apostles are buried.
 According to tradition, Kilian, Kolonat and Totnan, who died a martyrs death in 689.
 This is where the spiritual preparation for the upcoming pilgrimage takes place.
 On August 20th at 4 am, the group of pilgrims set out on the 180 km long walk.
 The goal is the Kreuzberg, the “Holy Mountain of the Franks”, where Kilian is said to have erected the first cross as a symbol of the Christianization of Franconia.

 A baggage transporter, ambulance vehicles and a coach accompany the way.
 The pilgrims spend the night in town halls, sports halls, inns and privately.
 250 pilgrims are accommodated in the dormitories in the monastery.
 The spiritual and physical restoration at the destination is provided by church services, confessional opportunities, a monastery restaurant and the last Franciscan brewery in Germany.